Gotta halove halo-halo

 Razon’s of Guagua – multiple branches

 Pampanga is famous for being the culinary capital of the Philippines and this Kapampangan restaurant prides itself in being one of the best places to get halo-halo.
-Razon’s halo-halo looks simple but what makes it special is the fine shaved ice that they use, very similar to Korean bingsu’s “snow” ice.
+Razon’s halo-halo looks simple but what makes it special is the finely shaved ice that they use, very similar to Korean bingsu’s “snow” ice.

 View menu